rjsanx/rjsanx/README.md

 </p>

 - My goal is to  explore and learn concepts of CS  and innovating powerful, interdisciplinary solutions to improve quality of life and inspire change.
-- I'm Currently doing an intership in Chubb Limited
+- I'm Currently doing an intership at Chubb Limited
 - I'm a Final Year Student persuing B.Tech in Computer Science and engineering from  KIIT University.